anaef/nginx-lws/doc/Directives.md

 to set kilobytes or megabytes, respectively.

 > [!NOTE]
-> The term *memory* in the context of lws-nginx and Lua states generally refers to the memory
+> The term *memory* in the context of LWS and Lua states generally refers to the memory allocated
-> allocated by the Lua states per se, i.e., through their memory allocators.
-This memory does
+> by the Lua states per se, i.e., through their memory allocators.
+This memory does *not* include
-> *not* include memory allocated outside of Lua states, such as in Lua C libraries or NGINX.
+> memory allocated outside of Lua states, such as in Lua C libraries or NGINX.

 ### lws_gc *gc*